-The XL-5 speed control's Low-Voltage Detection has been disabled for best performance with NiMH batteries.
+Your model includes a Power Cell NiMH battery.
+The XL-5 speed control's Low-Voltage Detection has been disabled for best performance with this battery.
 The speed control's LED will glow red when it is turned on, indicating Low-Voltage Detection is disabled.
 Be certain to activate Low-Voltage Detection if you install LiPo batteries in your model.
 Never use LiPo batteries while Low-Voltage Detection is disabled.